 Makiguchi resisted all attempts to persuade him to discard his pacific beliefs and thereby demonstrate support for the militaristic Japanese government.
 He held fast to his convictions and died of malnutrition in prison in 1944.

 More information on Tsunesaburo Makiguchi: http://www.tmakiguchi.org/

 1945-1960: Postwar reconstruction

 Josei Toda was an educator, entrepreneur and publisher, who in his early 20s had found a teaching post at the school where Makiguchi was principal.
-Toda soon became a close protégé of Makiguchi, and followed him in practicing Nichiren Buddhism, in co-founding the Soka Kyoiku Gakkai, and finally, into prison for standing up to the militarist government.
+Toda soon became a close protégé of Makiguchi, and followed him in co-founding the Soka Kyoiku Gakkai, and finally, into prison for standing up to the militarist government.
 Though his mentor died in prison, Toda was released from prison on July 3, 1945, a few weeks before the war ended.

 Toda set out to rebuild the Soka Kyoiku Gakkai amidst the confusion of postwar Japan and, in 1946 renamed it the Soka Gakkai (Society for the Creation of Value).
-He promoted an active, socially engaged form of Buddhism as a means of self-empowerment, a way to overcome obstacles in life and tap inner hope, confidence, courage and wisdom.
+He promoted an active, socially engaged form of life philosophy as a means of self-empowerment, a way to overcome obstacles in life and tap inner hope, confidence, courage and wisdom.

 Toda called for the abolition of nuclear weapons, Yokohama, September 8, 1957.

 He used the term Human Revolution whose central is that every individual has the power to overcome life’s inevitable challenges by bringing about a fundamental transformation in the depths of his or her own life.
 This message resonated especially among people in Japanese society who were reeling under the consequences of war, including poverty, sickness and disenfranchisement.
 By the time of Toda’s death in 1958, the Soka Gakkai had approximately 750,000 member households.